andre-martins/andre-martins.github.io/content/pages/home.md

 # News

+* **We have an opening for a Post-Doc position in the DeepSPIN project.** See [here](pages/jobs.html) for details!
+* I am co-organizing LxMLS 2020 (Lisbon Machine Learning School), which will be a fully remote school this year.
+See [here](http://lxmls.it.pt) for details!
+* We have new papers accepted at ACL 2020, ICML 2020, and EAMT 2020.
+* We have a new [JMLR paper](http://jmlr.csail.mit.edu/papers/volume21/19-021/19-021.pdf) on Learning with Fenchel-Young Losses (work done with collaboration with [Mathieu Blondel](http://mblondel.org)).
+* I am AC for NeurIPS 2020 and EMNLP 2020.
+* I was SAC for ACL 2020 and AC for ICLR 2020.
 * We presented a [tutorial on Latent Structure Models for NLP](https://deep-spin.github.io/tutorial/) at ACL 2019 in Florence.
 * I am giving an invited talk at the [First EurNLP Summit](https://www.eurnlp.org) in London.
 * I am giving invited talks at 3 Summer schools: [LxMLS 2019](http://lxmls.it.pt) in Lisbon, [AthNLP 2019](http://athnlp.iit.demokritos.gr) in Athens, and [MLRS 2019](https://www.mlrs.ai) in Bangkok.
-* I am co-organizing LxMLS 2019 (Lisbon Machine Learning School).
-See [here](http://lxmls.it.pt) for details!
 * I was part of a discussion panel at Culturgest about AI.
 Here's the [video](https://www.culturgest.pt/pt/programacao/ana-paiva-andre-martins-e-arlindo-oliveira-especulacoes) (in Portuguese).
-* We have new papers accepted at AISTATS, NAACL, and ACL 2019.
+* We have new papers accepted at AISTATS, NAACL, ACL, and EMNLP 2019.
 * Unbabel won the WMT 2019 Shared Task on Quality Estimation!
 Check the results [here](http://www.statmt.org/wmt19/qe-results.html)!
 * We received the **best system demo paper award** for OpenKiwi, a Pytorch-based software toolkit for translation quality estimation.
 Check the [repo](https://github.com/Unbabel/OpenKiwi) and the [demo paper](https://arxiv.org/abs/1902.08646) at ACL 2019!
 * We have a new EMNLP paper where we propose **SparseMAP** to build dynamic computation graphs via sparse latent structure.